-Opening the device enables the user to access the hardware of a certain CAN device.
-The driver is used for all GRCAN devices available.
-The devices are separated by assigning each device a unique name and a number called minor.
-The name is passed during the opening of the driver.
+Opening the device enables the user to access the hardware of a certain GRSPW device.
+Open reset the SpaceWire core and reads reset values of certain registers.
+With the ioctl command START it is possible to wait for the link to enter run state.
+The same driver is used for all GRSPW devices available.
+The devices are separated by assigning each device a unique name, the name is passed during the opening of the driver.
 The first 3 names are printed out: